Excel VLOOKUP Tutorial for Beginners

 Usage of VLOOKUP

-When you need to find some information in a large data-spreadsheet, or you need to search for the same kind of information throughout the spreadsheet use the Vlookup function.
+When you need to find specific information in a large spreadsheet, or to retrieve the same kind of value repeatedly, VLOOKUP saves significant time compared to manual filtering.

 Usage of VLOOKUP